Chart Color Schemes

 Population growth drivers in Langwarrin are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of Feb 2026, the population of the suburb of Langwarrin is estimated at around 24,447.
+The population of Langwarrin is estimated at around 24,447 as of Feb 2026.
 This reflects an increase of 859 people since the 2021 Census, which reported a population of 23,588.
-The change is inferred from AreaSearch's estimation of the resident population as 24,348 following examination of the latest ERP data release by the ABS in June 2024 and an additional 209 validated new addresses since the Census date.
+The change is inferred from the resident population of 24,348 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 209 validated new addresses since the Census date.
 This level of population equates to a density ratio of 847 persons per square kilometer.
 Over the past decade, Langwarrin has demonstrated resilient growth patterns with a compound annual growth rate of 0.7%, outpacing the SA3 area.
 Population growth for the suburb was primarily driven by natural growth that contributed approximately 60.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the suburb is expected to increase its population by 3,594 persons to 2041, reflecting a gain of 14.3% in total over the 17 years.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Considering these projected demographic shifts, an above median population growth is projected for the suburb, with an expected growth of 3,606 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 14.3% in total over the 17 years.

 Frequently Asked Questions - Population